Mon Valley (2017)

 And sad to say, it was hard to limit my selection of these images of decay to twelve.

 A triple-bar symbol after the image title invites you to click on the image to view a larger version and read additional commentary.
-The titles and locations of all the photos in this gallery are listed below.
+The titles and locations of the photos in this gallery are listed below.

 • Holy Name of The Blessed Virgin Mary Church (Donora)